cs0320/repl-gearup/README.md

-# Mock/Echo gearup materials
+# REPL gearup materials

-## Project code

-The `mock` folder was created using our React app setup.
-It contains the app itself.
+This is the codebase for the REPL gearup.
+It looks very similar to that of the Mock gearup with the addition of a trivial `backend`.
+Use this backend to receive fetch requests and return data asynchrnously to your REPL.

+Unlike the previous sprint, you should not use this gearup as your starter code for this sprint.
+Instead, use your Mock implementation; this gearup is only used to illustrate the use of `fetch` requests.

+Your tasks can be found in the `REPLInput.tsx` and `App.spec.ts` files and are labeled with "TODO".
+First, make a fetch request that returns the student from the list of students based on the index passed in.
+Once this is done, right a test using Playwright to verify its functionality.

 ## Playwright tests

-The `testing` folder was created via `npm init playwright@latest`.
-It contains our Playwright example tests.
-We did not install a GH actions script; otherwise we used the defaults.

-You can see the Playwright configuration in `playwright.config.ts`.
-This shouldn't be modified much; it's the default except that we:
-* modified the `webServer` parameter to start the gearup project so that Playwright can interact with it.
-Notice that when your tests run, the configuration will actually run them on multiple browsers: Chrome, Firefox, and Safari.
-If you need to speed up your tests during development, you can comment some of these out.
+Notice in the `playwright.config.ts` file, there is a small change to the webServer field.
+In addition to running the frontend, it also starts up the backend.
+If possible, this would be a nice addition to your own implementation if you can run your backend automatically in your tests.

 ## How to setup and run
 Once cloned:

-### Setup Mock from root directory
+### Setup REPL from root directory
-`cd mock` — Change into the `mock` directory
+`cd repl` — Change into the `repl` directory

 `npm install` — Installs node_modules folder for dependencies

-### Running Mock
-`npm run start` — This starts a local server that compiles your code in real time.

-### Setup and run Playwright from root directory
-`cd testing` — Change into the `testing` directory

-`npm install` — Installs node_modules folder for dependencies

 `npx install playwright` — Installs everything needed to run PlayWright

+### Running Frontend
+`npm start` — This starts a local server at port 8000 that compiles your code in real time.

+### Running Backend
+`node src/backend/trivial_backend.js` — This starts a local server at port 3232 that mocks a very simple backend with one static JSON output.
+Once it is run, feel free to visit 'http://localhost:3232' to see what gets returned.

+*You may have to open multiple terminals to run the frontend and backend simultaneously*

-### Running tests witih Playwright
+### Running tests with Playwright
 `npx playwright test` — Runs tests

 `npx playwright show-report` — Shows a code breakdown of test progressions